DiamondLightSource/versiongit/README.rst

 the need to update an embedded version string whenever a Git tag is made, and providing sensible development version numbers too.
 It does this by storing a single file in the source repo that reads the version from ``git describe`` or ``git archive`` keywords.
-At build time, a second file will be created that contains a static version number to be used in preference to this.
+At build time, this file is modified in the distribution to contain a static version number to be used in preference to this.
 This tool is inspired by versioneer_, but has a vastly reduced feature set so that the code stored in each module is minimal.

 Documentation
 -------------